Stability conditions, cluster varieties, and Riemann-Hilbert problems from surfaces: Solving the Riemann-Hilbert problem

+where we are working in the basis provided by the chosen trivialization.
 We claim that the diagonal entries of this matrix are not both identically zero.
-Indeed, for a general~$\eta$, we can assume by the remarks following Lemma~5.1 of~\cite{AllegrettiBridgeland}, that monodromy matrix $M(\eta)$ is diagonal with distinct eigenvalues.
+Indeed, for~$\eta=\eta_0$ the monodromy matrix $M(\eta)$ is diagonal with distinct eigenvalues.
 It follows that after subtracting the scalar matrix $\lambda_\pm(\eta)$ we get a matrix which again has distinct diagonal entries.
 This proves the claim.
 Now for $\eta\in V$, the choice of signing picks out a distinguished eigenvalue, say $\lambda_+(\eta)$, which has a 1-dimensional eigenspace.
 A vector $v=(v_1(\eta), v_2(\eta))^t$ in this eigenspace satisfies the conditions

 Thus there is an affine chart on~$\mathbb{P}^1$ in which the function $\ell$ is given by one of the formulas $\ell(\eta)=-b_+(\eta)/a_+(\eta)$ or $\ell(\eta)=-c_+(\eta)/d_+(\eta)$, depending on which of the denominators is not identically zero.
 Hence $\ell$ is given in this chart by a meromorphic function $U\rightarrow\mathbb{C}$.
 Equivalently, it extends to a holomorphic function $U\rightarrow\mathbb{P}^1$. \end{proof}